vordonez6/shaping-quantum/content/braids/index.md

-Similarly, two braids whose endpoints are fixed can be said to be equivalent if they can continuously be deformed from one to the other without any of the strings intersecting each other as seen in Figure 2.4.2.
+Similarly, two braids whose endpoints are fixed can be said to be equivalent if they can continuously be deformed from one to the other without any of the strings intersecting each other as seen in Figure "Equivalent Braids with Fixed Endpoints".

 <div class="centered_image">
 {{< paige/figure caption="Equivalent Braids with Fixed Endpoints" >}}